lexibank/tlopo/out/vol3/chapter1.md

 In presenting words that display anomalies of form, it is often necessary to posit an expected form.
 For example, in [ch.2, §5](../contributions/3-2#s-5), the Gela form ao is presented in support of PEOc _&ast;wao_ 'forest'.
 Given the reconstruction, however, we would expect the Gela form to be _wao_.
 In this volume we use a less widely employed convention and mark expected forms with a dagger, e.g. †_wao_, to distinguish them both from reconstructions and real data.[^23]

 There are occasions on which we need to posit a hypothetical form in a reconstructed protolanguage.
 In such cases the dagger and asterisk conventions are used together.
 For example in [ch.4, §2.4](../contributions/3-4#s-2-4), POc _&ast;lali(c,t)_ 'buttress roots' is reconstructed.
-This is a reflex of PMP _&ast;dalij_, but the first consonant has undergone assimilation to the second in POc: the expected (but unattested) POc form would be _†&ast;ralic_.
+This is a reflex of PMP _&ast;dalij_, but the first consonant has undergone assimilation to the second in POc: the expected (but unattested) POc form would be †_&ast;ralic_.

 When historical linguists compile cognate sets they commonly retain word for word the glosses given in the sources from which the items are taken.
 However, again in the interests of standardisation, we have often reworded (and sometimes abbreviated) the glosses of our sources, while preserving the meaning.
 Where glosses were in a language other than English we have translated them.
 In the interests of space and legibility, and because data often have multiple sources, we have given the source of a reflex only when it is not included in the listings in Appendix A.